Entiat — Washington State

 Browse all 9 campgrounds in the Entiat Valley.
 Use the map to see where each campground sits along the river road.

-City-run campground on the Columbia River with modern amenities, a boat launch, and easy access to town — the most developed option in the Entiat area.
+City-run campground on the Columbia River with full RV hookups, showers, a boat launch, and easy access to town, the most fully developed camping option in the Entiat area.

 Forested Forest Service campground on the Entiat River, 25 miles into the valley, with vault toilets, potable water, and the Lower Mad River Trailhead at the doorstep.